oh-bala/voice-chat/README.md

 # Voice Chat Assistant

-(it's pure AI genreated app using cursor.)
+(it's pure AI genreated app using cursor. and still working on the development, welcome professionals to review and provide feedbacks to continues creating the app.)

 A Python-based voice chat application for macOS that provides OpenAI-powered conversational AI with speech recognition and text-to-speech capabilities.
 Features include wake word detection, natural pause detection, voice activity detection (VAD), and multiple interfaces (CLI, enhanced CLI, and GUI).
 Built with real-time audio processing for responsive conversations.